learn-co-curriculum/phase-0-expanding-your-html-vocabulary/README.md

 The [MDN HTML Reference Guide][MDN] is a list of HTML tags grouped together by their functions.
-These sections are not entirely "human readable", which makes it a bit difficult to understand where to start looking.
+These sections are not entirely "human readable," which makes it a bit difficult to understand where to start looking.
 Some of the headings are very technical-sounding.
 To help you find what you need here, we've created this helpful table to help you convert between MDN-ese and the terms you have learned.
 We've also simplified _all_ the MDN content